Olivier Long

 Olivier Long (11 October 1915 – 19 March 2003) was a Swiss Ambassador and the director-general of the General Agreement on Tariffs and Trade from 6 May 1968 to 1 October 1980.

 Oliver Long was born at Petit-Veyrier, Switzerland, near Geneva, on 11 October 1915.
 Besides having studied in London and Harvard, he had a Doctor of Laws from the University of Paris and Doctor of Political Science from the University of Geneva and the Graduate Institute of International Studies.
 After military service in 1939-43, he joined the International Committee of the Red Cross (ICRC) and traveled across wartime Europe, negotiating prisoner-of-war exchanges and food relief assistance.
 After the war, he joined the Swiss federal government, and after service in Washington and London he began to work on trade issues as the director general of the General Agreement on Tariffs and Trade.
 He helped keep the Western world moving toward freer trade in the 1970s despite protectionist pressures brought on by soaring oil prices, inflation and recession.

-As director general of the General Agreement on Tariffs and Trade from 1968 to 1980, Oliver Long helped to bring about the largest reductions in tariffs since World War II.
+As director general of the General Agreement on Tariffs and Trade (GATT) from 1968 to 1980, Oliver Long helped to bring about the largest reductions in tariffs since World War II.
 GATT, an organization based in Geneva, was created in 1948 to oversee international trade.
 He was the second director general of GATT, taking over from Eric Wyndham White, who had run the organization for the first 20 years of its existence.
 At first he was reluctant to take the job, since doing so meant giving up his post as Switzerland's ambassador to Britain and Malta, which he had accepted in 1967.